Static Charged Polytropic Spheres with a Cosmological Constant: Physical Acceptability and Trapped Orbits: Effective Potential and Trapped Circular Geodesics

 \subsection{Trapping Regions}

 With the expression for the effective potential and trapping conditions derived in the previous section, we now have everything necessary to check the existence of trapped orbits.
-We do this for all the four different particle types listed in table \ref{tab-trapcond}.
-We explore the $n$-$\Gamma$ parameter space and find regions that allow for trapped orbits.
-We refer to them as `trapping regions'.
-Below, we present the plots for the effective potential and the trapping regions in all the four cases.
+We do this for all four types of particle listed in table \ref{tab-trapcond}.
+We explore the $n$-$\Gamma$ parameter space and find regions that allow for trapped orbits, which we refer to as, `trapping regions'.
+Below, we present the plots for the effective potential (figures \ref{fig-NMSprofile}, \ref{fig-NMSVprofile}, \ref{fig-CMSprofile}, and \ref{fig-CMSVprofile}) and the trapping regions (figures \ref{fig-NMSscatter}, \ref{fig-NMSVscatter}, \ref{fig-CMSscatter}, and \ref{fig-CMSVscatter}) in all the four cases.
 All the plots are made with $\Lambda = 10^{-52}$ m$^{-2}$.
-To analyse the effect of changing $\Lambda,\ Q,\ r_b,\ \mathcal{E}$, and $\frac{e}{\mathcal{E}}$ on the trapping regions, we also generate animations sweeping through various values values of these parameters\footnote{These animations could be found at this link: \url{https://github.com/astornelli/CPS}.}.
+To analyse the effect of changing $\Lambda,\ Q,\ r_b,\ \mathcal{E}$, and $\frac{e}{\mathcal{E}}$ on the trapping regions, we also generate animations sweeping through various values of these parameters\footnote{These animations could be found at this link: \url{https://github.com/astornelli/CPS}.}.
+The plots below can be considered as one of the frames in the corresponding animations corresponding to a fixed value of a given parameter that is being swept through.

 We find that trapping regions exist for all types of particles for typical values of $\rho_0$, $\Lambda$, $Q$, and $r_b$.
 For neutral null particles, trapping regions become smaller as $Q$ or $\Lambda$ increase.
 For charged and/or massive particles, the energy per unit mass, $\mathcal{E}$ and the charge to energy ratio, $\frac{e}{\mathcal{E}}$ affects the trapping regions as well.
 We find that trapping regions do not exist for neutral timelike particles for $\mathcal{E}<1$ while increasing $\mathcal{E}$ beyond this does not have a significant effect.
 For charged timelike particles, increasing $\frac{e}{\mathcal{E}}$ makes the trapping regions smaller.
-For all the four cases, the trapping regions become bigger with increasing $r_b$.
+For all four cases, the trapping regions become larger with increasing $r_b$.